- 1 The Lord’s Day

 The Manifestations of the Spirit of Christ

-As “the image of the invisible God,” the Ancient of Days, with “head and hair as white as wool,” as in Daniel 7:9.
+• He appears as “the image of the invisible God,” the Ancient of Days, with “head and hair as white as wool,” as we saw Daniel 7:9.

-As the Body of Christ, the Rider on the White Horse, with “eyes a flame of fire” and “a sharp two edged sword” from His mouth.
+• He appears as the Body of Christ, the Rider on the White Horse, with “eyes a flame of fire” and “a sharp two-edged sword” from His mouth.

-And as the Archangel, “with a golden sash around His chest,” like the Angels we see in Chapter 15.
+• And He appears as the Archangel, “with a golden sash around His chest,” like the Angels we see in Chapter 15.

 The Lord’s Day as Sunday